kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. Having Futtech-Django deployed and accessible despite the required job needed to have it functional is a win from which I build towards Futtech's vision.
-2. I stood my ground many a time this week and realized just important it is to know how to say No, whether in the worlplace or social life; settings boundaries as early as one gains awareness of his obliviousness and knowing how to negociate and renegociate the terms and conditions of a given work or social contract.
+2. I stood my ground many a time this week and realized just how important it is to know how to say 'No', whether in the workplace or social life; settings boundaries as early as one gains awareness of his obliviousness and knowing how to negociate and renegociate the terms and conditions of a given work or social contract.
 3. Me and my Dad both being putting in the hours so as to provide for our people.
 InshaAllah, I will take over and do well when the time comes.

 ### 🔭 <b>3 Fails & Lessons Learned</b>